wangxj03/wangxj03.github.io/content/posts/2024-11-17-tool-calling/index.md

     )
 ```

 For monthly top posts query example, this Langfuse [trace](https://us.cloud.langfuse.com/project/cm27ro2si00cd8mi56o0af4bq/traces/e8956c34-6569-4324-ad4e-3b0be153b9e2) captures a case where [one](https://duckdb.org/docs/sql/query_syntax/qualify.html#examples) of the 10 retrieved examples was about the `QUALIFY` clause.
-The LLM then learned to generate a correct SQL query using the `QUALIFY` clause, which is the most succinct and efficient way to solve the problem.
+Using the `QUALIFY` clause, the LLM generated a correct and highly efficient SQL query, demonstrating the power of leveraging relevant examples.

 ```sql
 SELECT DATE_TRUNC('month', timestamp) as month, title, comments